OAmAr/UConn-Transpo/semat/semat-2.md

 ###Action Items

-For our software developent method, we are using the mixture of agile and waterfall methods.
+For our software developent method, we are using the mixture of agile and waterfall methods because this methods would help us have a strong documentation so, in future we can work on this project to make it stable and fix bugs.

 ##Team